 What does it mean to have a thin credit file?

 A thin credit file means you don’t have enough credit history for a credit bureau to calculate a credit score.
-We describe a thin credit file as a credit history with fewer than five accounts or accounts that have only been open for a short period of time.
+We describe a thin credit file as a credit history with a limited number of credit accounts or accounts that have only been open for a short period of time.
 You may also have a thin file if you don’t have enough recent credit history.

 Without proof that you have a history of making the monthly minimum payment on time and keeping your credit utilization low, lenders could view you as risky and may not approve you for a loan or credit card.
 And if they are willing to take on the risk, they’ll likely charge you a higher interest rate in exchange, which could add thousands of dollars to the cost of your loan, depending on the size of your loan.
 If you have a thin file, you may also struggle to get approved to rent an apartment if the landlord requests a credit check.